vkammerer/zoomer/README.md

 # zoomer
-Zoom in and out on rasterized images
+A javascript library to zoom on images